Ben Bullen, New South Wales

 The village was formed when the railway was constructed in the early 1880s.
 While goods trains still use the railway line the small railway station is closed.
 Since the closure of the railway station a bus service serves the community.

 Ben Bullen is surrounded by picturesque cattle grazing land and the Gardens of Stone National Park.
 Farming and coal mining are the main local employers.

-Heritage listings
+Heritage listing

-Ben Bullen has a number of heritage-listed sites, including: